williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

-`status eq "INACTIVE"` | Apps that have a `status` of `INACTIVE` `user.id eq ":uid"`    | Apps assigned to a specific user such as `00ucw2RPGIUNTDQOYPOF` `group.id eq ":gid"`   | Apps assigned to a specific group such as `00gckgEHZXOUDGDJLYLG`
+`status eq "INACTIVE"` | Apps that have a `status` of `INACTIVE` `user.id eq ":uid"`    | Apps assigned to a specific user such as `00ucw2RPGIUNTDQOYPOF` `group.id eq ":gid"`   | Apps assigned to a specific group such as `00gckgEHZXOUDGDJLYLG` `credentials.signing.kid eq ":kid"`   | Apps using a particular key such as `SIMcCQNY3uwXoW3y0vf6VxiBb5n9pf8L2fK8d-FIbm4`

-> Only a single expression is supported as this time
+> Only a single expression is supported as this time.
+The only supported filter type is `eq`.

+> To use `credentials.signing.kid` as a filter, you must enable the key rollover feature.
+Key rollover is an Early Access feature; contact Customer Support to enable it.

 ###### Link Expansions